Harvard Series in Islamic Law

 Jewish and Islamic Law: A Comparative Study of Custom during the Geonic Period

 Gideon Libson’s highly original work on custom is the first attempt to present a comprehensive comparative study of Jewish–Islamic law on a particular topic during the early Middle Ages.
 His in-depth study of Islamic law—its sources, legal schools, and extensive legal literature—together with his expertise in the wide range of geonic and rabbinic literature enable him to determine the influence of Muslim practice on geonic custom.

 The Islamic School of Law: Evolution, Devolution, and Progress

 The Islamic school of law, or madhhab, is a concept on which a substantial amount has been written but of which there is still little understanding, and even less consensus.
 This collection of selected papers from the III International Conference on Islamic Legal Studies, held in May 2000 at the Harvard Law School, offers building blocks toward the entire edifice of understanding the complex development of the madhhab, a development that even in the contemporary dissolution of madhhab lines and grouping continues to fascinate.

 The History of an Islamic School of Law: The Early Spread of Hanafism

-The Hanafi school of law is one of the oldest legal schools of Islam, coming into existence in the eighth century in Iraq, and surviving up to the present.
-So closely is the early development of the Hanafi school interwoven with non-legal spheres, such as the political, social, and theological, that the study of it is essential to a proper understanding of medieval Islamic history.
+So closely is the early development of the Hanafi school interwoven with non-legal spheres—the political, social, and theological—that its study is essential to a proper understanding of medieval Islamic history.
 Tsafrir offers a thorough examination of the first century and a half of the school’s existence, the period during which it took shape.

 Her Day in Court: Women's Property Rights in Fifteenth-Century Granada